The Roots of Progress Fellowship

 • You either have already decided to make writing about progress topics a part of your career, or you are actively exploring it and eager to figure out how to make a unique contribution

-• New for 2024: Cause Area Tracks in AI & Heavy Industry This year, we’re giving preference for a handful of spots to writers on AI and heavy industry (e.g., aerospace, defense, construction, manufacturing).
+• New for 2025: Cause Area Tracks in agriculture and health, longevity and biotech.
+This year, we’re giving preference for a handful of spots to writers on agriculture and health, longevity and biotech.
 If you are excited about these areas, you can apply for the relevant track and focus your writing on these topics.
 These tracks are optional; we welcome writing on different cause areas or progress studies more broadly.

 Show details